 What actually makes money on Twitch?

 Twitch income usually comes from multiple sources working together.
 Subscriptions are one of the most important revenue streams because viewers pay monthly to support the streamer.
-A standard subscription often gives the streamer a portion of the subscription price.
 Ads may generate small income, but they usually require consistent viewership to become meaningful.
 Bits and donations can also contribute, especially when the community is loyal and engaged.
 In simple terms, Twitch pays for attention and support, not for follower count alone.

 How much can you realistically earn with 1000 followers?

 A realistic earning range depends on how active your audience is.
 If you have 1,000 followers but only a few people watch your streams, monthly income may be close to $0–$50.
 If you have a small active audience with regular viewers and a few subscribers, you may earn around $50–$180 per month.
 If your community is highly engaged, your earnings can go higher through subscriptions, bits, and donations.
-However, this is not guaranteed.
-1,000 followers without viewers usually means almost no income.
+This is why How much do 1000 followers on Twitch pay cannot be answered with a fixed number.

 What matters more than followers on Twitch?